-Dead bugs are one of my go-to exercises for improving lumbo-pelvic stability.
-If you are not familiar with this term, think core.
+Dead bugs are one of my go-to exercises for improving lumbo-pelvic stability (think core strength/stability).
 This exercise has a huge carryover to pull-ups, push-ups, muscle-ups, and countless exercises, sports, and daily activities.

 Before I share the 5 dead bug variations, here are some key points for proper dead bug form.
 This is an exercise that is rarely performed correctly.
 While I’m discussing regular dead bugs, the same points apply to the variations I am sharing.